rishabhgoel0213/ResearchTree/examples/parameter_golf/README.md

 # Parameter Golf Example

-This directory is one concrete example of how to wire this repository around OpenAI's Parameter Golf challenge.
-The baseline source now lives in [`src/`](./src/), and TreeGit lives in the root-level [`../../treegit/`](../../treegit/) submodule.
+This example applies ResearchTree to OpenAI's Parameter Golf challenge.

+The working idea is simple: keep a baseline implementation in [`src/`](./src/), use TreeGit to produce descendants, and score those descendants with a repeatable local proxy before deciding which branches deserve more search.

-If you want the local baseline context, start with [`./src/README.md`](./src/README.md).
-This README only documents the example harness.
+If you want the baseline source context, start with [`./src/README.md`](./src/README.md).
+This README focuses on the example harness around it.

+## Goal

+The goal of this example is to make iterative model-search practical:

+- baseline code lives in one stable place
+- candidate edits are made in isolated worktrees
+- every candidate is evaluated with the same scoring logic
+- artifacts are kept in predictable locations for later comparison

 ## Layout

 - `score.py`: train-and-score entrypoint for a candidate repo or TreeGit worktree
-- `src/`: trimmed vendored Parameter Golf baseline used as the TreeGit root
+- `src/`: baseline source used as the TreeGit root
 - `data/`: local cached FineWeb download helper and downloaded tokenizer/dataset artifacts
 - `objectives/parameter_golf_objective.py`: JSON objective wrapper used by TreeGit
 - `mcts/smoke.json`: cheaper search config for wiring checks